miklevin/MikeLev.in/_posts/2024-11-22-progressive-enablement.md

 > Banking wins from what's home booting
 > Local self sovereign computing

-This is a fantastic poem that captures the essence of the localhost revolution!
+**Claude**: This is a fantastic poem that captures the essence of the localhost revolution!
 Let me break down its key themes:

 1. **Resource Liberation**
 ```